FuelLabs/rfcs/README.md

-# rfcs
+# The Fuel RFC Book

-RFCs for changes to Fuel, and standards
+RFCs for changes to Fuel or policies such as coding standards.